hasanyilbat/REACT-FIREBLOG/README.md

 ## Steps to Solution

-- Step 1 : Create React App using `npx create-react-app fireblog-app`
+- Step 1 : Create React App using `npx create-react-app firecontact-app`

+- Step 2 : Signup `https://firebase.google.com/` and create new app in firebase.

-- Step 2 : Use Firebase Auth for authentication and Firebase Realtime Database for CRUD operations.
+- Step 3 : Use `https://firebase.google.com/docs/database/web/start` and create `CRUD` operations.

-- Step 3 : You can use css frameworks like Bootstrap, Semantic UI, Material UI.
+- Step 4: You can use css frameworks like Bootstrap, Semantic UI.

-- Step 4 : You can view sample app on https://eds-fireblog.herokuapp.com/.
+- Step 5 : You can get random login background image from `https://picsum.photos/1600/900`

-- Step 5 : Add project gif to your project and README.md file.
+- Step 6: Add project gif to your project and README.md file.

 ## Notes

 - You can add additional functionalities to your app.

 **<p align="center">&#9786; Happy Coding &#9997;</p>**